nenkoru/openziti_manual_pki/README.md

 # Manual Bootstrapping of PKI for OpenZiti using openssl

-My main objective from bootstrapping and utilizing OpenZiti is to have security on the application level.
-I wanted to try out something new apart from the classic VPNs that exist nowadays like ZeroTier, Tailscale, Endpoint Security, or Fortinet VPN.
-I saw that these solutions of VPNs are half-baked in many organizations I have worked in.
-It always felt strange when my connectivity of mine was able to reach quite sensitive systems like ESB or DWH.
-Of course, I could have hadn't have access to these systems.
-But I did have a connectivity to them.
-This being that a potential intruder could have had it too!
-Hence the search and a great find of OpenZiti.
+My main objective in bootstrapping and utilizing OpenZiti is to achieve security at the application level.
+I wanted to try something new beyond the classic VPNs available today, such as ZeroTier, Tailscale, Endpoint Security, or Fortinet VPN.
+In many organizations I have worked with, these VPN solutions seemed half-baked.
+It always felt strange when my connectivity allowed me to reach highly sensitive systems like ESB or DWH.
+Of course, I shouldn't have had access to these systems, but I did.
+This meant that a potential intruder could have had access too!
+Hence, my search led me to the great find of OpenZiti.

-I have struggled to understand OpenZiti for quite some time because it was a new field for me(ZeroTrust).
-Especially the PKI the OpenZiti looked daunting and complicated.
-The tutorial didn't help much as it uses the Ziti sub-app to create the whole PKI which was not transparent to me as a learner.
-This has helped a lot in understanding how PKI works in conjunction with how the fabric works on the OpenZiti Forum.
-I started a few topics which you can find here[1][2][3].
+I struggled to understand OpenZiti for quite some time because it was a new field for me (ZeroTrust).
+The PKI in OpenZiti, in particular, looked daunting and complicated.
+The tutorial didn't help much as it used the Ziti sub-app to create the entire PKI, which was not transparent to me as a learner.
+However, the OpenZiti Forum helped a lot in understanding how PKI works in conjunction with the fabric.
+I started a few topics that you can find here [1] [2] [3].

-As well as having those topics I understood one vital thing; if I had not made the whole PKI manually it would have been hard to know how exactly everything works together.
+From these discussions, I understood one vital thing: if I had not created the entire PKI manually, it would have been hard to know exactly how everything works together.

-So I started by making a few assumptions:
+So, I started by making a few assumptions:

-1) There is an organization that already has a bootstrapped PKI and the root CA of the organization is already distributed
+There is an organization that already has a bootstrapped PKI, and the root CA of the organization is already distributed.
-2) The private key for the root CA is stored on an HSM module(or for any trusted intermediary in essence)
+The private key for the root CA is stored on an HSM module (or any trusted intermediary, in essence).
-3) The controller node could be compromised and the PKI should be able to recover from this
+The controller node could be compromised, and the PKI should be able to recover from this.

 By having these assumptions and this whole backstory I started my journey.